-Sexually-transmitted diseases (STDs) can ruin men’s overall health and sexual health.
+Sexually-transmitted diseases, or STDs, can ruin men’s overall health and sexual health.
 While abstinence is the best way to avoid STDs, it’s not an option many men are willing to consider.
 Men can reduce the risk of obtaining an STD by knowing the sexual history of their partner, using latex condoms and receiving vaccinations.

-However, potentially dangerous side effects accompany each drug.
+However, rare but potentially dangerous side effects have been associated with these drug.
 Viagra has been linked to sudden drops in blood pressure, vision loss and hearing loss.
-All three prescription male enhancement drugs contain potential side effects like chest pain, dizziness, rash and difficulty breathing.
+All three prescription male enhancement drugs may cause headache, chest pain, dizziness and rash.

 Experts also accuse herbal supplements of being nothing more than scams preying on men’s perceived sexual inadequacies.
 Herbal supplements do not go through an approval process before being sold to consumers.
 Many sexual enhancement supplements sold online contain traces of the active ingredients of prescription drugs as well as other potentially dangerous chemicals.

-Erectile dysfunction (ED) refers to the inability to produce or maintain an erection for satisfactory sexual activity.
+Erectile dysfunction, or ED, refers to the inability to produce or maintain an erection for satisfactory sexual activity.

-Age is the most significant factor that contributes to ED.
+ED becomes more common as men age.
 One study found about 40 percent of men age 40 suffer from ED, and about 70 percent of men age 70 suffer from ED.
-Other contributing factors include stress, depression, low testosterone and clogged arteries.
+Contributing factors include stress, depression, low testosterone and clogged arteries.

-However, the top cause of ED in 70 percent of men is a separate medical condition.
-It’s often a warning sign of heart disease and other serious issues.
+ED may be due to another medical condition in up to 70 percent of men.
+ED may be a warning sign of heart disease or other serious issues.

 The ability for men to produce healthy sperm and reproduce is an important part of sexual health.
-However, many drugs and supplements can harm fertility in men.
-Most of the time, a disruption in the testosterone production process harms fertility by blocking the testicles from receiving sperm production signals.
+However, many drugs and supplements can affect fertility in men.
+Most of the time, a disruption in the testosterone production process decreases fertility by blocking the testicles from receiving sperm production signals.
 This causes low sperm concentration or an absence of sperm in the semen.

 Men looking to have sex without causing pregnancy should use contraceptive methods.
 The most popular and proven contraceptive methods for men are condoms and vasectomies.